DanielKoren/license-sys/README.md

 paypal-cancel.php  - redirected if payment is canceled paypal-success.php - redirected is payment is successful paypal-payment.php - our IPN (Instant Payment Notification)
-    * The idea is when a transaction will occur PayPal will send a post request to our IPN which will be responsible to validate PayPal's transaction before we update our DB.
+    * The idea is when a transaction will occur PayPal will send a post request to our IPN which is responsible to validate PayPal's transaction before we update our DB.

+auth.php - this page handles user authentication request which is sent by the client app (verifying username, password & hwid) and returning JSON response.

 ```